KalharPandya/upstocks-mcp/README.md

 # Start with ngrok tunneling for OAuth and webhooks
 npm run dev:tunnel

+# Start in MCP mode for integration with AI assistants
+npm run mcp

+# Start using the Claude wrapper (recommended for Claude Desktop)
+npm run claude
 ```

 When using the `dev:tunnel` option, the server will start ngrok and provide you with public URLs that can be used for: